-For visual SLAM, DynaSLAM~\cite{8421015} is one of the early works that embeds Mask R-CNN~\cite{He_2017_ICCV} and multi-view geometry constrains into the visual SLAM.
-Experiments show an improvement in localization accuracy compared to ORB-SLAM2~\cite{7946260}.
-DynaSLAM II~\cite{9385844} further introduces tracking module and couples velocity and reprojection error from dynamic objects into the local bundle adjustment.
-Similar principle with the aid of visual object detection or semantic segmentation is applied in other works~\cite{8593691,9561452,9830851}.
-However, such methods are subject to the efficiency and accuracy of corresponding deep learning network.
-Recently, Seungwon\textit{ et al.}~\cite{9870851} proposed DynaVINS without any usage of perception module.
-They substitute the Huber function with proposed function which includes the weight factor to balance the importance of visual reprojection error.
-This study provides a novel solution to dynamic object feature filtering of inertial-aided SLAM methods.
+In the realm of visual SLAM, DynaSLAM~\cite{8421015} stands out as an early work that integrates Mask R-CNN~\cite{He_2017_ICCV} with multi-view geometry constraints, demonstrating improved localization accuracy over ORB-SLAM2~\cite{7946260}.
+Following this, DynaSLAM II~\cite{9385844} introduces a tracking module, incorporating both velocity and reprojection error from dynamic objects into the bundle adjustment.
+This principle, along with the use of visual object detection or semantic segmentation, has been applied in similar works~\cite{8593691,9561452,9830851}.
+However, the effectiveness of these methods depends on the efficiency and accuracy of the underlying deep learning network.
+More recently, Seungwon\textit{ et al.}~\cite{9870851} proposed DynaVINS, which foregoes the use of a perception module.
+Instead, it replaces the Huber function with a proposed function that includes a weight factor to adjust the importance of visual reprojection error, offering a novel approach to dynamic object feature filtering for inertial-aided SLAM methods.

-Similar to visual approaches, deep learning techniques have been widely employed in LiDAR SLAM methods under dynamic conditions.
-One commonly used baseline in several works~\cite{8967704, 9526756, rs13183651} is to obtain range image from LiDAR scan projection and use semantic segmentation network to classify objects, followed by checking the consistency of each object patch to determine whether it is dynamic.
-Some 3D point cloud semantic segmentation methods are also deployed in LiDAR SLAM to eliminate effect of moving objects.
-For example, Chen\textit{ et al.}~\cite{9921969} imported PointPillars~\cite{Lang_2019_CVPR} as a detection front-end to generate bounding boxes of objects and remove points inside them.
-IMU information also serves as motion prior for LiDAR SLAM.
-RF-LIO~\cite{9636624} is a LiDAR inertial odometry that conducts ego motion estimation through IMU preintegration, and compare the visibility on the changeable resolution range image to determine the dynamic objects.
+Similarly, in LiDAR SLAM under dynamic conditions, deep learning techniques have been extensively utilized.
+A common approach in various studies~\cite{8967704, 9526756, rs13183651} involves converting LiDAR scans into range images and then employing a semantic segmentation network to classify objects.
+The next step is to verify the consistency of each object patch to determine its dynamic status.
+Moreover, 3D point cloud object detection methods are also combined in LiDAR SLAM methods to reduce the impact of moving objects.
+For instance, Chen\textit{ et al.}\cite{9921969} implemented PointPillars\cite{Lang_2019_CVPR} as a detection front-end to identify objects and remove the points within them.
+Additionally, IMU information is used to provide a motion prior for LiDAR SLAM.
+RF-LIO~\cite{9636624} exemplifies this by using IMU preintegration for ego-motion estimation and assessing the visibility change in resolution of range images to detect dynamic objects.